robin-bakkenes-avanade/ModernDataEngineering/labs.md

 1. In the Azure portal , create a new storage account, just like you did in the previous exercise.
 2. On the **Basics** tab, select your new **bootcamp-streamanalytics** resource group.
-3. For the account name, use the prefix streamsink, and add a numeric suffix.
+3. For the account name, use the prefix **streamsink**, and add a numeric suffix.
 You might need to try a few combinations to find a unique name in Azure.
 4. Use default values for all other fields.
 5. **Review + Create**
 6. Go to output section of your Stream Analytcs Jobs
 7. Under Job topology, select Outputs.
 8. Select Add, and from the list select Blob storage.
-9. In the Output alias field, type streamoutput.
+9. In the Output alias field, type **streamoutput**.
 This is your own name for the output.
 10. Select the streamsink storage account you created in the previous section.
 11. Under Container, select Create new.
-Give the container a unique name, such as bootcamp-container.
+Give the container a unique name, such as **bootcamp-container**.
-12. Under Path pattern, enter output/.
+12. Under Path pattern, enter **output/**.
 13. Leave the default values in the rest of the fields.
 14. Select Save.